 The Bulldogs finished second in the West Coast Conference Championship in 2011, breaking a 14-year stronghold in which Pepperdine University and the University of San Francisco had finished first or second.
 Gonzaga's 54-hole score of 916 set a school record for the WCC Championship.
-For the first time in program history the Bulldogs had two All-West Coast Conference first-team selections in sophomore Victoria Fallgren and freshman Tai Jade 'TJ' Kliebphipat.
-And for the first time the Bulldogs had all five players in the WCC Championship recognized as senior Sage Suffecool and juniors Stephanie Corey and Jessica Howe were accorded honorable mention recognition.
+For the first time in program history the Bulldogs had two All-West Coast Conference first-team selections Fallgren, a sophomore, and freshman Tai Jade ‘TJ’ Kliebphipat.
+And for the first time the Bulldogs had all five players in the WCC Championship recognized as senior Sage Suffecool and juniors Corey and Jessica Howe were accorded honorable mention recognition.
 Also for the first time in program history the Bulldogs had the WCC Coach of the Year in Rickel.

 Suffecool and Corey were honorable mention selections in 2010.
 The first time the Bulldogs had multiple honorees was 2006 when Mary Kate Morgan was a first-team selection and Lacey Jo Manwaring received honorable mention recognition.